rreusser/minimize-powell/README.md

 ## Introduction

 Minimizes a function of any number of variables using Powell's method with a full restart ever `n + 1` steps.
 It's useful, but I wouldn't consider it production ready.
+Use at your own discretion.

 ## API